This blog was created in collaboration with Quin Schrock & Visit Reno Tahoe

 “The air up there in the clouds is very pure and fine, bracing and delicious.
 And why shouldn’t it be? — it is the same the angels breathe.” – Mark Twain, writing about Lake Tahoe in Roughing It

-Scent Of A Happy Place
+Best things to do in Tahoe: Scent Of A Happy Place

-The scent of pine sap and dirt elicited a flood of vivid childhood memories.
-It was summertime and I was maybe 5 years old.
-There was a cool breeze coming off the lake.
-We scrambled from one giant boulder to the next, avoiding the hot sand that flowed below us like lava.
 Eventually we found the magic spot.
-Cool water replaced the hot lava and Kris put a piece of bacon on the end of a clothes hanger.
+Cool water temperature replaced the hot lava and Kris put a piece of bacon on the end of a clothes hanger.
 He carefully lowered the bacon down between two rocks with the precision of a surgeon.
-We watched wide eyed as a small clawed creature emerged from the darkness into the clear blue water.
+We watched wide eyed as a small clawed creature emerged from the darkness into the blue, clear water.
 It made its way over to the bacon and latched on!
 Our little hearts raced with excitement.
 Crawdad!

 There were parents around somewhere.
 Keeping tabs on us from a distance, in that passive way that parents do when they feel at home.
 They were in their happy place – and so we were free to roam.
 The world was our oyster, and this place was our pearl.
 It was as if happy places were an imprintable trait.
 An emotion and a place, tangled up together forever in the cellular building blocks of our being.